DarshitJain04/ReactNative/README.md

 ## To run the app on real device:
 1. Install Expo from Playstore
-2. Select the Tunnle option on the Metro Bundler window when the project starts
+2. Select the Tunnle option on the Metro Bundler window when the project starts (Make sure that your machine and phone are connected to the same Wifi network)
 3. Scan the QR code generated